replicajune/shellconfig/README.md

 ## Install

-you can grab stuff here and there.
+You can grab stuff here and there.
 If you want to grab everything and be able to update this repo once in a while, you can soft link the files you want in your homedir :

 - `.shellconfig.sh`
 - `.aliases`
 - `.environments`
 - `.aliases.private`

 Then, source `.shellconfig.sh` in your home shell config file.
 Optionally, do the same source for the root shell config and link `.shellconfig.sh` there too :